Morgan Stanley Raises SL Green Realty (NYSE:SLG) Price Target to $58.25

 SL Green Realty (NYSE:SLG) had its price objective increased by Morgan Stanley from $55.00 to $58.25 in a research note published on Thursday, Analyst Price Targets reports.
 Morgan Stanley currently has an equal weight rating on the real estate investment trust’s stock.

 Other equities analysts have also issued reports about the stock.
 Bank of America raised their target price on shares of SL Green Realty from $49.00 to $55.00 and gave the stock a neutral rating in a research report on Monday, November 16th.
-Wells Fargo & Company raised their target price on shares of SL Green Realty from $54.00 to $64.00 and gave the stock an equal weight rating in a research report on Tuesday, December 8th.
 Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on shares of SL Green Realty from $49.00 to $63.00 in a research report on Tuesday, December 15th.
-Smith Barney Citigroup raised their target price on shares of SL Green Realty from $49.00 to $63.00 in a research report on Tuesday, December 15th.
-Finally, Piper Sandler raised their target price on shares of SL Green Realty from $50.00 to $64.00 and gave the stock a neutral rating in a research report on Wednesday, December 2nd.
-Eleven research analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
-The stock has an average rating of Hold and a consensus price target of $61.09.
+Zacks Investment Research raised shares of SL Green Realty from a sell rating to a hold rating and set a $50.00 target price on the stock in a research report on Friday, October 16th.
+Piper Sandler raised their target price on shares of SL Green Realty from $50.00 to $64.00 and gave the stock a neutral rating in a research report on Wednesday, December 2nd.
+Finally, Wells Fargo & Company raised their target price on shares of SL Green Realty from $54.00 to $64.00 and gave the stock an equal weight rating in a research report on Tuesday, December 8th.
+Eleven research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
+SL Green Realty presently has an average rating of Hold and a consensus price target of $61.09.

 Shares of NYSE SLG opened at $62.85 on Thursday.
 The company has a debt-to-equity ratio of 1.06, a current ratio of 2.32 and a quick ratio of 2.32.
 The company has a market cap of $4.43 billion, a P/E ratio of 23.99, a PEG ratio of 5.19 and a beta of 1.72.
 SL Green Realty has a 1 year low of $35.16 and a 1 year high of $96.39.
 The firm has a 50-day simple moving average of $59.93 and a two-hundred day simple moving average of $52.02.